Graph database: Index-free adjacency

 Data lookup performance is dependent on the access speed from one particular node to another.
 Because index-free adjacency enforces the nodes to have direct physical RAM addresses and physically point to other adjacent nodes, it results in a fast retrieval.
 A native graph system with index-free adjacency does not have to move through any other type of data structures to find links between the nodes.
 Directly related nodes in a graph are stored in the cache once one of the nodes are retrieved, making the data lookup even faster than the first time a user fetches a node.
 However, such advantage comes at a cost.
 Index-free adjacency sacrifices the efficiency of queries that do not use graph traversals.
 Native graph databases use index-free adjacency to process CRUD operations on the stored data.

-Graph types
+Applications

-There are multiple types of graphs that can be categorized.
+Multiple categories of graphs by kind of data have been recognised.
 Gartner suggests the five broad categories of graphs: